 IFAD supports Kenya’s Agriculture Sector Transformation and Growth Strategy (2019-2029) by providing loans to smallholders and actors along the dairy and cereal value chains, including small traders and food processors.
 IFAD also improves access to rural financial services.

 The country strategic opportunities programme for 2020-2025 aims to improve:

-- Improve climate-resilient and sustainable community-based natural resource management;
+- Climate-resilient and community-based natural resource management;

-- Enhance sustainable access to improved post-production technologies and markets.
+- Access to post-production technologies and markets.